18620385582/vue-f7-scaffold/README.md

 # vue-f7-scaffold
-a demo project use vue suite, framework7, browserify and browser-sync
+this is a scaffold project use vue suite, framework7, browserify and browser-sync, for jqueryer transform to vue.